Treat your family and friends to this festive and delicious Mixed Fruit Braid. It is has a sweet filling and is perfect for the holidays.

-This year I have decided to make this Mixed Fruit Braid which hadn’t been made in a while.
+This year I have decided to make this Mixed Fruit Braid which have not made in a while.
 The filling may not always be the same as I use whatever dried fruits and preserves I have on hand.
 This time round I combined golden raisins, dried cranberries, crystallized ginger, and walnuts with blackberry jam.
 It turned out to be quite delicious!

 This sweet bread is delicious on its own or with some butter spread on it.
 Makes a wonderful breakfast or tea time treat!